tektronix/tsp-toolkit/README.md

 The Automated TSP Script Generation is a powerful feature that allows you to create TSP scripts through a graphical interface without needing to write code manually.

+> **Note:** System configuration must be completed before using the Automated TSP Script Generation feature, as channel IDs are populated based on your configured system.

 #### Using the Automated TSP Script Generation

+1. First, [configure your project](#configure-your-project) for your instrument system.
-1. Open the TSP Toolkit view container from the Activity Bar.
+2. Open the TSP Toolkit view container from the Activity Bar.
-2. Locate the **SCRIPT GENERATION** section.
+3. Locate the **SCRIPT GENERATION** section.
-3. Click the "+" button and enter a name for your script.
+4. Click the "+" button and enter a name for your script.
-4. Configure your test parameters in the webview interface.
+5. Configure your test parameters in the webview interface.
-5. Click **Open Script** to generate and view your TSP script.
+6. Click **Open Script** to generate and view your TSP script.
-6. The generated script will appear in a side pane for further editing or execution.
+7. The generated script will appear in a side pane for further editing or execution.

 #### Managing Script Generation Sessions